 “The tagline that my editor uses to talk about it is something like it’s a cyborg feminist retelling of the Icarus myth, which is about right,” Mena says.
 “Generally it’s the female body that is capable of metamorphosis, and so that’s where we get the feminist retelling.”

-The book grew out of Mena’s interest in mythology and the study of religion, her other major at UMB, and also the illusion of the feminine in those fields.
+The book grew out of Mena’s interest in mythology and the study of religion, her other major at UMass Boston, and also the illusion of the feminine in those fields.

 “I spend a lot of time in the book imagining the actual physical sensation of that transformation.
 It may be grotesque in some ways, but that’s what I was captivated by.”